sankichi92/search-once/README.md

 The `%s` placeholder in the URL will be replaced with your query.

 The default configuration file will be automatically placed in the appropriate path based on your OS.
-You can find the path by running `search-once` without the `--config` option.
+You can find the path by running `search-once <QUERY>` without the `--config` option.